phetsims/qa/issue-templates/dev-test-template.md

 <h3>Focus and Special Instructions</h3>

 [Provide further instructions here.
 If you have any further tests you want done or specific platforms you want tested, list them here.
-Any behaviors you want QA to pay special attention to should be listed here.]
+Any behaviors you want QA to pay special attention to should be listed here.
+This includes if any substantial, untested work has been implemented in PhET-iO wrappers or in the PhET-iO Engine since last PhET-iO test.]

 <!--- [CAN BE OMITTED, SHOULD BE EDITED IF NOT OMITTED] -->
 <h3>Issues to Verify</h3>